You’re a fundraiser. And when your work means communicating with donors, you probably think about the gifts you hope your organization will receive.

-But have you given thought to the gifts you can give?
+But have you thought about the gifts you can give?

 Humility

-When you choose to approach your donors as human beings, you satisfy their need to be treated as an individual.
-You also treat the donor as an equal.
+When you choose to approach your donors as human beings, not just a source of funding, you satisfy their need to be treated as individuals.

 Lofty language that puffs up your organization risks making your donors feel small.
-Your mission can be big and bold and important.
+Your mission can be big, bold, and important.
 But you are all servants to that mission.

-Be humble.
+So, embrace humility.
 Ask, don’t demand.
-Offer problems.
-That doesn’t make you weak – that makes the donor part of the solution.
+Show problems, offer solutions.
+Showing the need doesn’t make you weak – it opens the door so that your donor can be part of the solution.

 Connection

 Can you give that gift?
-How can you help your donor feel like a vital part of a group effort?
+Can you help your donor feel like a vital part of a group effort?

-What about keeping donors updated as you might key staff members?
-Can you do everything to help them feel that they – not just their money – matter?
+What about keeping donors updated, as you might key staff members?
+Can you do everything to help them feel that their particular skills or caring matter?

 Salvation